Policy and Process

 - The addition of Certified Educator CPE ordinarily does not require a site visit, but one may required based on its review of the proposal.

-- A center may begin Certified Educator CPE once it has received a letter of provisional approval from their assigned commissioner.
+- A program may begin Certified Educator CPE once it has received a letter of provisional approval from their assigned commissioner.

 - Provisional approval and final action is subject to review by the Accreditation Commission.
 Any issues identified in the granting of provisional status must be satisfactorily addressed prior to review by the Accreditation Commission